PolarGoose/BluetoothDevicePairing/README.md

 )
 ```

-### Device pairing by name
+# How device pairing by name works
-To pair a device by name, the utility starts by discovering all available devices and tries to find a device with the required name.
-After a device is found, its Mac address is used to request pairing.
+To pair a device by name, the utility first discovers all available devices and then tries to find one with the required name.
+After a device is found, its MAC address is used to request pairing.
 The command will fail if there are several devices with the same name.

 # Return values
 If the command fails, it returns the value `-1`.
 If it succeeds, it returns `0`.

 # Build
-* Use `Visual Studio 2022` to open the solution file and work with the code
+* Use `Visual Studio 2026` to open the solution file and work with the code
 * Run `build.ps1` to build a release (to run this script, `git.exe` should be in your PATH)

 # References